C.1 Essential elements of DS-projects

 What to include

-Please submit a zipped-archive of a file folder or an R-project, including all scripts and data (in
+Please submit a zipped-archive of a file folder or an R-project, including all data and scripts:78

 Code: An executable